About this course

 Bettina Hornbøll Borch

 FacultyPh.D.
 (Neuroscience, University of Copenhagen, 2017).
 M.Sc.
 (Neurobiology, University of Copenhagen, 2006).
 B.A.
 (Biology, University of Copenhagen, 2004).
-Founder of CogniCation; cognitive communication.
-Has been conducting neuroscience research for over 10 years, investigating emotion processing in the brain using imaging.
+Has been conducting research at the Danish Research center for Magnetic Resonance, investigating emotion processing.
 With DIS since 2012.